openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_new_course.rst

 ************************

 Course team members are users who help you build your course.
-Before you can assign Staff or Admin access to a team member:
+Before you can assign Staff or Admin access to a team member, you must meet these prerequisites.

 * You must be an Admin.